Nastaran-Barandish/Instacart-Grocery-Basket-Analysis/README.md

 ● The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
+## Data Overview:
+This project utilizes multiple open-source datasets from Instacart, along with a specially created customer dataset.
+The data includes customer demographics, purchasing behaviors, product categories, and transaction details, all linked through common identifiers.
+The Instacart datasets provide insights into order patterns, product popularity, and pricing trends, while the customer dataset helps refine segmentation strategies.
+The analysis will leverage Python to clean, merge, and explore the data, guiding Instacart’s targeted marketing approach.
+The final report will include a citation for the Instacart Online Grocery Shopping Dataset 2017, accessed via Kaggle.

 ## Analysis Criteria:
 ● Analysis has been conducted using Jupyter notebooks and the Anaconda libraries manager.